LSU vs. Hawaii Predictions & Picks - Women's NCAA Tournament First Round

 LSU vs. Hawaii Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest between the LSU Lady Tigers (28-2) and Hawaii Rainbow Wahine (18-14) squaring off at Pete Maravich Assembly Center has a projected final score of 78-53 (according to our computer prediction) in favor of heavily favored LSU, so it should be a lopsided matchup.
-The game will begin at 5:30 PM ET on March 17.
+Friday's contest that pits the LSU Lady Tigers (28-2) versus the Hawaii Rainbow Wahine (18-14) at Pete Maravich Assembly Center is expected to be a lopsided matchup based on our computer prediction, which projects a final score of 79-52 in favor of LSU, who is big favorites by our model.
+Game time is at 5:30 PM ET on March 17.

-In their last outing on Saturday, the Lady Tigers suffered a 69-67 loss to Tennessee.
+The Lady Tigers head into this contest following a 69-67 loss to Tennessee on Saturday.

 LSU vs. Hawaii Game Info